suits-rpg/rules/lib/rules/combat.md

 one that is greater than your Power -- causes Major Loss.
 If You accumulate Major Loss equal to your Power, you lose the contest immediately.

-Example: a long term two-person car race, based on Speed (for skill) and Will (for Power) goes on several rounds.
-In a particularly vicious round, Bob (Speed 6, Will 5) takes a loss of 7.
+Example: a long term two-person car race, based on Reflexes (for skill) and Will (for Power) goes on several rounds.
+In a particularly vicious round, Bob (Reflexes 6, Will 5) takes a loss of 7.
 Two of those points of loss are Major Loss; the other 5 are Minor.

 The next round, Bob is Dazed and must recover.
 If he draws under his Will he recovers